 (1) Candidates for the certificate normally take two 200-level courses in creative writing by the end of sophomore year and two 300-level courses by the end of junior year, though a portion of this requirement may be waived in unusual circumstances.
 The courses need not be in a single genre; students are encouraged to experiment with kinds of writing new to them.
 Applicants for a screenwriting thesis must have taken one course in poetry, fiction, or translation; and at least two courses in screenwriting.

 During the spring term of junior year, candidates for the certificate apply to the Program in Creative Writing for permission to write a creative thesis.
-The application consists of a short form and an extensive portfolio of work in the relevant genre.
+The application consists of a short form, an extensive portfolio of work in the relevant genre, and a thesis project proposal.
 Successful applicants are assigned specific deadlines and an adviser they meet with throughout senior year.

 Accepted students seek permission from their home departments to use the creative thesis to satisfy departmental thesis requirements.
-For students in the Department of English creative writing track and Comparative Literature Program D, approval is routine, and several other departments have welcomed creative theses, but some students undertake the creative thesis as a "second thesis."
+For students in the Department of English creative writing track and Comparative Literature Path E, approval is routine, and several other departments have welcomed creative theses, but some students undertake the creative thesis as a "second thesis."
 Unlike creative writing workshops, which are pass/D/fail, theses receive letter grades.

 Certificate of Proficiency